bodokaiser/node-addons/README.md

     npm install node-addons

-then hope it compiles - our manually do
+then hope it compiles - or manually do

     cd ./node_modules/node-addons && make build